nddao/IBM-Db2-zOS-samples/README.md

 		* ftp -s:upload.txt   : to ftp downloaded files to the predefined datasets for XMIT/TRS files.

-		* ftp -s:unpak.txt    : to submit JCL to unpack the XMIT datasets and unterse the TRS datasets.
+		* ftp -s:unpack.txt    : to submit JCL to unpack the XMIT datasets and unterse the TRS datasets.

 1. ### Verifying the installation